jaq-lagnirac/cs370-swe/README.md

 We approached the [Stargazers Astronomy Club](https://stargazers.truman.edu/) with the proposition to develop a Roster Management System for use in their daily operations.
 We hope to accomplish this task with the following three main functionalities:

-1) A downloadable software to help provide an overview over the executive and general body members
+1) A downloadable software to help provide an overview over the executive and general body members.
 2) A functionality to provide an easy way to track, log, and view attendance of members.
 3) Integrate an email function which can send messages to members in the database.